Skip to content

 When programs become longer, it can be difficult to navigate around the code.

 MakeCode has the ability to “format” your code, which tidies up the blocks and makes sure they do not overlap each other.
-You can access this by right-clicking on the workspace and selecting “Format Code”.
-If you have enabled keyboard controls, you can also access it by pressing F when the workspace or code blocks are focused.
+You can access this by right-clicking on the workspace and selecting “Format Code” or pressing F when the workspace or code blocks are focused.

 You can also collapse blocks that have other blocks inside them, for example an ‘if’ logic block or an event block like ‘on start’.